ppatierno/strimzi-aks/03-deploy-kafka.md

 prometheus                            LoadBalancer   10.0.78.71     52.155.89.120    9090:32414/TCP                        9m45s
 ```

-Each Kafka broker has an external address provided via a LoadBalancer.
+Each Kafka broker has an external address provided via a `LoadBalancer` service.
 There is also a "bootstrap" service used for the first connection from clients.

 The Kafka cluster is now available as a Kubernetes native resource.